KarlRoseus/TelcoCustomerChurn/README.md

 - Electronic check customers are **over 2.5 times more likely** to churn compared to credit card customers (45.29% vs. 15.03%).
 This suggests that customers using electronic checks may represent a more price-sensitive or less loyal segment, making them a prime target for retention incentives.

 ## Insights to Action
+ **Target Senior Citizens with Retention Offers**
+  - Seniors churn at **41.68%**, far above the overall rate.
+  - Provide loyalty discounts, senior-friendly service plans, and implement early engagement strategies to            proactively address customer needs and mitigate the risk of churn before it occurs.

+- **Focus on Customers Without Dependents**
+  - No-dependent customers churn at **32.55%**, compared to just **6.52%** for those with dependents.
+  - Create premium solo plans, flexible service options, or exclusive perks designed for individuals to boost         engagement and loyalty.

+- **Address Month-to-Month Contract Holders**
+  - Churn is **over 17 times higher** for month-to-month vs. two-year contracts.
+  - Incentivize switching from shorter-term contracts to longer-term contracts with discounts or free upgrades.

+- **Onboard New Customers More Effectively**
+  - The first 3 months see the **highest churn at 56.80%**.
+  - Introduce welcome offers, check-in calls, and usage tips during the onboarding period.

+- **Reconsider Fiber Optic Retention Strategies**
+  - Fiber customers churn more than DSL or Cable users.
+  - Conduct targeted surveys and exit interviews with fiber customers to identify recurring issues in pricing,        performance, and service interactions.
+Use this feedback to guide network upgrades, adjust pricing models,        and refine customer support touchpoints for higher satisfaction and retention

+- **Reduce Electronic Check Churn**
+  - Electronic check users churn at **45.29%**, over 2.5× higher than credit card customers.
+  - Promote auto-pay discounts for credit/debit or bank transfers to encourage payment method changes.